Getting started: Finding Relevant Scholarly Literature in Bioinformatics

 Tackling a new topic?

-Don't overlook the literature cited at the end of the review - the bibliography contains a wealth of information about the key discoveries & main researchers in the field.
+Don't overlook the literature cited at the end of the review: the bibliography contains a wealth of information about the key discoveries and main researchers in the field.

-Most databases (including BIOSIS Previews, PubMed & Web of Science below) will allow you to limit your search to include only review articles or literature reviews.
+Most databases (including BIOSIS Previews, PubMed, and Web of Science below) will allow you to limit your search to include only review articles or literature reviews.